AKris0090/3D-Renderer/README.md

-# Make sure you have QueasyCam and Processing
+# Make sure you have Processing